Virtual Folders

 • Files whose file name, folder name or file tag contains the word “Favorite”.

-• Files, emails, text messages, appointments, contacts and social media posts that you’ve marked as “Important”.
+• Files, emails, text messages, appointments, contacts etc. that you’ve marked as “Important”.

 4. All Unread Email: this virtual folder selects the following content: “From all Data Sources, select emails that are marked as unread”.
 Thus, it will also capture unread emails that are in email folders other than “Inbox”.